 Besides training your biceps, an EZ bar is also great for training your triceps with overhead extensions, skull crushers and more.
 That makes the EZ curl bar one of the best and most versatile specialty bars.

 Are EZ curl bars worth it for a home gym?
 Yes, they are.
 They aren’t too expensive and pretty small so the two biggest drawbacks are minimized.
+They don’t take up much space and you’ll probably use it pretty often.
 It’s versatile as well so it’s not like you’re only getting it for a single exercise.

 Recommended EZ Curl Bar

-The trap bar is a less seen specialty but has a small share of hardcore believers.
+The trap bar has small share of hardcore believers.
 This bar allows you to stand where a straight bar would be during a deadlift.
 There are two prongs that go in front and behind your legs.
 There are handles that allow you to use a neutral hand position.
 This puts your upper body in a slightly more upright position during a deadlift.
 A more upright position puts less stress on your lower back, reducing the risk of injury.

 A trap bar can also be used for farmers’ walks and shrugs.
 All in all, the trap bar is a great bar for providing a safer deadlift alternative, but it’s also a great tool for further developing your upper back.